andrei-migunov/FYS-Aesthetics-of-Computing/schedule.md

 Aug 26   |
 Topic: Welcome to Drake!
-Reading for this day: (Do the readings for the next meeting) Supplementary reading: (Do the readings for the next meeting)
+Reading for this day: (Do the readings for the next meeting) Supplementary (Do the readings for the next meeting)